mattheww/gomill/gomill_docs/errors.rst

 <void games>`.

-As an exception, if such an error happens after the game's result has been established (eg, if one player has already forfeited the game), the game is not treated as void.
+As an exception, if such an error happens after the game's result has been established (in particular, if one player has already forfeited the game), the game is not treated as void.

 .. _engine exit behaviour: